Heart Disease Risk Factors and Symptoms that Differ in Women

 Whether it’s disbelief, lack of awareness or misdiagnosis, dismissing the symptoms of heart disease can be potentially devastating.

-“When we talk about heart disease, the first thing that we talk about is chest pain, but it’s important for women to realize that when we say ‘pain’ a lot of times we mean things such as pressure or tightness, not really pain; there are a lot of other feelings that can be present as well,” says Nina Asrani, M.D., a cardiologist and physician on the medical staff at Texas Health Fort Worth and Consultants in Cardiology.
+“When we talk about heart disease, the first thing that we talk about is chest pain, but it’s important for women to realize that when we say ‘pain’ a lot of times we mean things such as pressure or tightness, not really pain; there are a lot of other feelings that can be present as well,” says Nina Asrani, M.D., a cardiologist and physician on the medical staff at Texas Health Fort Worth and a member of Consultants in Cardiology, a Texas Health Physician’s Group practice.
 “A lot of times women will just have really significant shortness of breath, nausea or indigestion; a feeling that goes up into the neck, jaw or shoulders, down the arms or between the shoulder blades.”

 Asrani admits many of those symptoms can be really vague, but one of the main things she looks for is the timing of these symptoms.
 If you experience symptoms similar to these when you’re active or exercising but they go away as soon as you rest, that’s something you should address with your doctor.